ArthurHeitmann/reddit_site_stats/README.md

 The goal of this project is to keep track of and visualize the great reddit blackout.

+## Raw data

+You can find the raw data in the [releases](https://github.com/ArthurHeitmann/reddit_site_stats/releases) page.
+The data is in json.
+The TS interface for per minute data is [here](/src/missions/PerMinuteLoggerMission.ts) and for subreddit data [here](/src/missions/SubredditTypesLoggerMission.ts).
+Per minute data timestamps are in seconds (because that's what the reddit api returns) and subreddit data timestamps are in milliseconds.

 ## Running this locally

 ### Requirements